clawdius/yt-reshuffler/README.md

 ### > Why the heck do I need Express?
 I thought this is a "client-only" app?
 Youtube's embed gets mad if we directly use it with `file:///` protocol.
 Default Electron's way to open / load a file (as far as I know) is directly call the file via `file:///` protocol or `loadURL()`.
-Express is here just to serve static files, so it will use `localhost` and the Youtube's embed will stop whining.
+Express is here just to serve static files, so it will use `loadURL()` and use the `localhost` protocol, thus the Youtube's embed will stop whining.
 Nothing fancy handy magic thing going on here.

 ### > The UI sucks, the icons are disproportionate, learn how to do UI/UX!
 This isn't even a question.
 I love to make sure the program run first, then beautify it, not the other way around.

+### > When will you build the app into a final product?
+I aim to make the basic player utility (player control, multiple playlist support, etc.) to be ready first.

 ### > Can I use your Youtube API key?
 No.